wuyuhan3z/wuyuhan3z.github.io/_pages/about.md

   - /about.html
 ---

-I'm a research intern at [DeepSeek](https://www.deepseek.com/) and a Ph.D. candidate in Computer Science at Peking University, advised by  [Prof. Tong Yang](https://yangtonghome.github.io/).
+I'm a research intern at [**DeepSeek**](https://www.deepseek.com/) and a Ph.D. candidate in Computer Science at [**Peking University**](https://english.pku.edu.cn/), advised by  [Prof. Tong Yang](https://yangtonghome.github.io/).
 I expect to graduate in 2026.

-My recent research focuses on reinforcement learning, where I explore cutting-edge algorithms and applications.
-Previously, my research interests centered on developing innovative data structures 📚 for networks, databases, and storage systems—an area where I have achieved notable results.
+My recent research focuses on **reinforcement learning**, where I explore cutting-edge algorithms and applications.
+Previously, my research interests centered on developing innovative **data structures** 📚 for networks, databases, and storage systems—an area where I have achieved notable results.

 I love solving complex problems and collaborating on research.